ClementNerma/NightOS/docs/specs/applications/context.md

 The startup reason is especially important as it determines what the application should do (e.g. uninstall itself, run as a command...) but also if it should output data through its CMDRAW in case it was called by a command.

-## Data structure
+## Context header

-The context is stored as a single block of data, consisting of:
+The context header is stored as a single block of data, consisting of:

 - The startup reason (1 byte)
 - Ambiant informations (1 byte)